 When a new employee is scheduled to start in your organization, an informal welcome letter and a new employee announcement make the employee feel cared about and wanted.
 It is this person's first impression of starting a new job in your organization.
-It is also step one in your campaign to retain the new employee.
+It is also the first step in your campaign to retain the new employee.

 Retaining good employees starts with how they are welcomed into the organization and whether they feel important and needed.
 A new employee welcome letter helps the new employee get off to a positive start.
 It helps the new employee feel comfortable and confident as he or she starts a new job.

 You don't have to use a lot of words to write a basic employee introduction.
 Sometimes, time or other events preclude the opportunity to write an employee introduction that includes the background and experience of the new employee.

 The simple introduction flags your other employees that there is a new kid on the block.
 It allows them to extend a welcome when they see an individual that they don't recognize.
-This, in turn, helps the new employee feel appreciated and welcome.
+It, in turn, helps the new employee feel appreciated and welcome.

 And, when time permits, you have another opportunity to send out another email that includes the new employee's work experience.
 Clarification of her new role in your company for the employees with whom she will most frequently interact is also helpful so that employees know where their role leaves off and hers begins.

 It's better to write a basic introduction than to ignore the new employee joining your team.
 Here are sample basic employee introductions, an integral component in how you welcome new employees to your team.